ziegfried/advent-of-code/README.md

 $ cargo run
 ```

-For some problems you may need to build/run the release binary for the program to complete in reasonable time.
+For some problems you may need to build/run the release binary for the program to complete in reasonable time, the debug build may be too slow.

 ```sh-session
 $ cargo run --release